RichAguil/Data-Structures-Library/README.md

 2. removeNode(element) - removes a specific node from the binary search tree based on the value of the element it holds
 3. isEmpty() - console logs true or false depending on whether binary tree is empty or not
 4. findDepth(element) - console logs the depth of the specified element, if it exists

+### Hash Table

+1. insert(key, value) - takes a key-value pair, calculates the index via a hash function and inserts it in the table
+2. removeAt(index) - remove key-value pair from index as specified by the user
+3. removeKey(key) - remove key-value pair based on the name of the key specified by the user
+4. revealTable() - reveals the entire table to the user
+5. findIndex(key) - find the index of a particular key-value based on the key
+6. revealInfo(element) - reveals the key-value pair based on information entered by the user; the user may specify either the key or the index